Connect with us

 What If Cleaning Your Cabinets Doesn’t Eliminate the Musty Smell?

-In the most extreme circumstances, or when a water leak is the cause of the smell, it may be necessary to contact a professional.
+In the most extreme circumstances it may be necessary to contact a professional.
 If you suspect mold is an issue, but a leak is not present, a mold remediation company may be able to eliminate your problem.

 If a water leak is present, or if you believe the musty smell is due to the old wood of your cabinets, you may consider contacting a kitchen remodeling expert.
 This could be the perfect opportunity to update your kitchen to reflect one of the latest home design trends!